mgeck64/ccalc-cli/readme.md

 the include search patn; e.g., /usr/local/include/ccalc.
 I have "ccalc" there on my system as a symbolic link to my ccalc project directory.
-- The lib files libccalc-rel.a (release library) and libccalc-dbg.a (debugging library) are assumed to be discoverable in the lib path; e.g., /usr/local/lib.
+- The lib files libccalc-rel.a (release library) and libccalc-dbg.a (debugging library) are assumed to be discoverable in the lib path; e.g., located in /usr/local/lib.
 I have libccalc-rel.a and libccalc-dbg.a there on my system as symbolic links to the library files in my ccalc project directory (built in lib there).
 - This project also depends on Boost; see ccalc for more information.
 - This project has GNU extensions enabled because ccalc does so.